ni/measurement-plugin-python/README.md

 1. Make sure the required measurement service is running before interacting with it via the client.

-2. Use the client APIs from the ["Developing a Minimal Python MeasurementClient"](#developing-a-minimal-python-measurement-client) section.
+2. Use the client APIs from the ["Generating a Minimal Python Measurement Client"](#generating-a-minimal-python-measurement-client) section.

     1. For non-streaming measurements, use the `measure` method.